Craig Reichmuth

 Craig Richard Reichmuth (September 22, 1947 – August 14, 2012) was a professional ice hockey player who played 189 games in the World Hockey Association.
 He played with the New York Raiders, San Diego Mariners, and Michigan Stags.
+In his final year of junior competition at Min Flon with a line of him, Bobby Clarke, and Lew Morrison, Reichmuth notably recorded 333 penalty minutes.